How to use Flashcards to Teach Fluency

 If you’re looking for fresh ways to boost independence in your classroom, task boxes are the way to go!
 They’re simple, effective, and a great

-It took me a few years to create what I like to call the most important station in my classroom.
-I am a big believer
+It took me several years to develop what I consider the most important life skills station in my classroom.
+Through trial and error, I’ve learned

 Through my years of teaching, I’ve noticed a growing trend among special education teachers.
 There’s a newfound love for implementing independent workstations in the classroom.